Skip to main content

 Vrgorac Castle

-Vrgorac Castle was built in the first half of the 15th century by a local noble and warlord; Pavao Jurjević.
-It served to protect his county of Gorska from Ottoman incursions and control traffic between the interior and the coast.
+Vrgorac Castle was built in the first half of the 15th century by a local noble and warlord, Pavao Jurjević.
+It served to protect his Gorska county from Ottoman attacks and to control traffic between the interior and the coast.

-After the Ottomans conquered it in 1493 they made it a local seat of government and adapted it to their needs.
-To strengthen it, they also erected a tower on a hill east and below the castle.
-This round tower, which is now known as the Avala Tower, completely controlled the path to the castle, making it virtually impregnable.
-During Ottoman rule also several square tower houses were built in the town below the castle.
+After the Ottomans conquered it in 1493, they made it a local seat of government and adapted it to their needs.
+To strengthen it, they also built a tower on a hill east of and below the castle.
+This round tower, now known as the Avala Tower, completely controlled the path to the castle, making it nearly impregnable.
+During Ottoman rule, several square tower houses were also built in the town below the castle.

-The Ottomans were driven out of Vrgorac in 1690, after which it fell under Venetian rule.
+The Ottomans were driven out of Vrgorac in 1690, after which it came under Venetian control.
 They then built a small chapel inside the castle, dedicated to St. Anthony the Abbot, and garrisoned the castle.

-The castle lost its military importance during the Austro-Hungarian rule in Bosnia and Herzegovina, from 1878 on.
+The castle lost its military significance during Austro-Hungarian rule in Bosnia and Herzegovina, beginning in 1878.

-Vrgorac Castle is freely accessible, the Ottoman Avala Tower, sadly enough, isn't.
-The castle can be reached over a narrow rocky path and is only some 15 min from the nearest road.
+Vrgorac Castle is freely accessible, but the Ottoman Avala Tower, unfortunately, isn't.
+The castle can be reached via a narrow rocky path, about 15 minutes from the nearest road.
 A very nice castle ruin.

 Gallery